Terminator 2: Judgment Day: Sequels

-Cameron said he had no intentions for further sequels, believing Terminator 2 "brings the story full circle and ends.
+Cameron said he had no intentions for further sequels, believing that Terminator 2 "brings the story full circle and ends.
 And I think ending it at this point is a good idea".
 Wisher and Cameron wrote the script with the intention of leaving no option for a sequel.
-Even so, four sequels followed: Terminator 3: Rise of the Machines (2003), Terminator Salvation (2009), Terminator Genisys (2015), and Terminator: Dark Fate (2019), though none replicated the successes of The Terminator or Terminator 2.
+Even so, four sequels followed: Terminator 3: Rise of the Machines (2003), Terminator Salvation (2009), Terminator Genisys (2015), and Terminator: Dark Fate (2019), though none replicated the success of The Terminator or Terminator 2.

 Schwarzenegger returned for all but Terminator Salvation, while Cameron and Hamilton returned only for Dark Fate, a direct sequel to the events of Terminator 2.
-Although better critically received than other post-Terminator 2 sequels, Dark Fate is also considered a failure; analysts blamed audience disinterest on the diminishing quality of the series since Terminator 2, and repeated attempts to reboot the series.
-Fans also criticized Dark Fate's opening scene, in which a T-800 kills Furlong's teenage John Connor; entertainment website Collider wrote this retroactively damages the ending of Terminator 2.
-A television series Terminator: The Sarah Connor Chronicles (2008–2009) also takes place after the events of Terminator 2, and ignores the events in sequels Terminator 3 and beyond.
+Although better critically received than other post-Terminator 2 sequels, Dark Fate is also considered a failure.
+Analysts blamed audience disinterest on the diminishing quality of the series since Terminator 2, and repeated attempts to reboot the series.
+Fans also criticized Dark Fate's opening scene, in which a T-800 kills Furlong's teenage John Connor.
+Entertainment website Collider wrote that this retroactively damages the ending of Terminator 2.
+A television series, Terminator: The Sarah Connor Chronicles (2008–2009), also takes place after the events of Terminator 2, and ignores the events in sequels Terminator 3 and beyond.